Shop details:

 • If you buy a physical item (like a wall tapestry, print, etc), it’s usually OK to share your own photograph of the purchase on your social media.

-• Books are protected by copyright too, so you should always ask the official publisher’s permission before sharing any of a book’s interior contents online.
+• Books are naturally protected by copyright too, so you should always ask the permission from the book’s publisher before sharing any of a book’s interior contents online.

 • I don’t sell tattoo designs or tickets.